WHO WE ARE

 The Rev. Daniel Simons

-Daniel Simons is in an Episcopal priest who currently serves as Co-director of the Trinity Retreat Center in West Cornwall, Connecticut.
-For the past 25 years he has specialized his ministry in the areas of spiritual formation, intentional community, and pilgrimage.
-He is the director of the Trinity Wallstreet retreat house.
+Daniel Simons is an Episcopal priest serving as Director of Spiritual Formation at the Trinity Retreat Center in West Cornwall, Connecticut, and has served on the clergy staff of Trinity Church, Wall Street for the past 10 years.
+He has over 20 years of specialized ministry in spiritual formation, intentional community, and pilgrimage.

 The Rev. Adriene Thorpe